getnokori/js-framework-examples/react/basic/README.md

-# React lolaDB Example
+# React nokori Example

-A basic example that shows how to use [lolaDB](https://loladb.com?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react) with React
+A basic example that shows how to use [nokori](https://nokori.com?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react) with React

 For these demos to work on your local machine as shown in the example, you must first complete the preqrequisites described below.

 This example allows you to query any connected datbase, including MySQL, PostgreSQL, MariaDB, and more.
-See a full list of supported databases here: [lolaDB Supported Sources](https://docs.loladb.com/guides/supported-sources/?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react)
+See a full list of supported databases here: [nokori Supported Sources](https://docs.nokori.com/guides/supported-sources/?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react)

-## lolaDB Docs
+## nokori Docs

-You can always reference the [lolaDB Developer Docs](https://docs.loladb.com/?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react) for more information.
+You can always reference the [nokori Developer Docs](https://docs.nokori.com/?utm_source=github&utm_medium=js-framework-examples&utm_campaign=react) for more information.

 ## Available Scripts